 See what you did there?
 You promoted another one of your services to a segment of your market that’s already interested in another service.

 Speaking of segmenting your list, you should do that based on how interested people are in your brand.
+This is one of the key B2B email marketing strategies that you can deploy.

 For example, create a list that consists entirely of non-customers, another list of your best customers, and yet another list of all customers.